Office: Room 211

 Alfred Hermida is an online news pioneer, digital media scholar and journalism educator.
 He is an Associate Professor at the University of British Columbia School of Journalism, and was a founding member of the award-winning BBCNews.com website.

-Since joining UBC in 2006, Prof. Hermida has emerged as a leading voice in scholarly research on implications of digital technologies for journalistic practices, social media and emerging genres of journalism.
+Since joining UBC in 2006, Prof. Hermida has emerged as a leading voice in scholarly research on the implications of digital technologies for journalistic practices, social media and emerging genres of journalism.
 He has an extensive CV of scholarly peer-reviewed articles in respected journals and chapter contributions to academic texts.

 He co-authored Participatory Journalism: Guarding Open Gates at Online Newspapers, published in 2011 by Wiley-Blackwell.
-His new book entitled Tell Everyone: Why We Share and Why It Matters, is due out October 14, 2014 (DoubleDay Canada).
+His new book entitled Tell Everyone: Why We Share and Why It Matters, is out October 14, 2014 (DoubleDay Canada).
 The book charts how our enhanced capacity to share information via social media is transforming what we know and how we know it.
 It examines at how sharing is shaping our notions of an informed and engaged public, a media ecology of competing ideas, and a responsive political establishment.

 Prof Hermida teaches in the integrated journalism program at the Graduate School of Journalism.
 The program is based on a model of professional journalism education based on knowledge-enhancement, emerging media and interdisciplinarity, rather than just on static craft development based on industry-specific norms and structures.
 Skill development is grounded in learning activities that foster reflexivity into how media is changing due to by the interplay between technologies, journalistic practices and society.